-I would argue that kitchens tend to challenge national boundaries.
+I would argue that cuisine tends to challenge national boundaries.
 It’s about what has been growing in coherent climate regions over the last century.
 You’ll see more overlap than difference.
 And, since you’ll eat only a small subset of each kitchen, whether you’re on the floor or eating at a restaurant abroad, you could end up eating dishes that are common to all three kitchens.
 That said, that’s how I would divide things

 Lebanese and Turkish food are very similar cuisines.
 The tastes of the Ottoman period and the food culture of these two geographies, which are close to different cultures, are also quite similar.
 Turkey and Lebanon have a common past.
 As the borders of the Ottoman Empire expanded, Turkish culture merged with the geographies of the Middle East.
-The 500 years of the same state domination have brought together and fused Turkish and the Middle East cuisines.
+The 500 years of the same state domination have brought together and fused Turkish and Middle East cuisines.

 Similarities with Middle Eastern Cuisine